pqvst/cafeandcowork/data/tokyo/valley-park-stand.md

   - menu3.jpg
 ---

-This cafe is located on the lobby floor of the "sequence" hotel in the new MIYASHITA PARK in Shibuya.
+One of my new favorite spots to work in Shibuya, offering cool vibes and good natural light.
+The cafe is located in the "sequence" hotel at the new MIYASHITA PARK mall.
+It's on the 4th floor just next to the hotel reception area.

 The space is large and comfortable for working, with many seats and several large work tables.
+It's a popular spot though, so you'll want to arrive at a good time to make sure you get a good seat.
+Mornings are definitely the best time.
 It was very full in the early afternoon, but started to clear out around 6-7pm.
-The large worktables have easy access to power outlets, but the WiFi was quite slow.
+The large worktables have easy access to power outlets, and there's WiFi (it works, but definitely a bit slow).

+The cafe has a large selection of food/snacks, and a decent selection of drinks (the tea selection is quite small though).